microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 ### Remove the recurrence schedule

-The following example request and response demonstrate assigning a `null` **recurrence.schedule**, thereby terminating recurrence on this task.
+The following example request and response show how to assign a `null` **recurrence.schedule**, thereby terminating recurrence on this task.

 #### Request